Rhode Island Royal Charter

 The Rhode Island Royal Charter provided royal recognition to the Colony of Rhode Island and Providence Plantations, approved by England's King Charles II in July 1663.
-It outlined many freedoms for the inhabitants of Rhode Island and was the guiding document of the colony's government (and that of the state later) over a period of 180 years.
+It superseded the 1643 Patent for Settlement and outlined many freedoms for the inhabitants of Rhode Island.
+It was the guiding document of the colony's government (and that of the state later) over a period of 180 years.

 The charter contains unique provisions which make it significantly different from the charters granted to the other colonies.
 It gave the colonists freedom to elect their own governor and write their own laws, within very broad guidelines, and also stipulated that no person residing in Rhode Island could be "molested, punished, disquieted, or called in question for any differences in opinion in matters of religion".

 The charter was not replaced until 1843, after serving for nearly two centuries as the guiding force of the colony and then the State of Rhode Island and Providence Plantations.
 Historian Thomas Bicknell described it as "the grandest instrument of human liberty ever constructed".

 Background

 The Colony of Rhode Island and Providence Plantations began as settlements in Providence, Newport, Portsmouth, and Warwick.
 The settlements banded together under the Patent of 1643–1644, recognizing their corporate existence and compelling recognition from their neighbors as well.
 The patent produced a confederacy of the four settlements, not a united single colony.
-John Clarke went to England to have the instrument revoked in 1653, then remained in England for the next decade and became the agent to represent the interests of the fledgling Rhode Island colony.
+John Clarke went to England, then ruled by Oliver Cromwell, to have the instrument revoked in 1653, then remained in England for the next decade and became the agent to represent the interests of the fledgling Rhode Island colony.
 Commissioners of the four settlements forwarded ideas to Clarke concerning a possible union of the settlements into a single colony.
+The overthrow of Cromwell's Commonwealth and the Stuart Restoration necessitated getting a charter from the new King.